junobuild/docs/blog/2025-11-10-google-sign-in-comes-to-juno/index.md

 From my perspective, though time will tell, this update has the potential to be a real game changer.
 It brings what users expect: a familiar, secure, and frictionless authentication flow.

-I'm also really happy to ship this feature again without compromising on the core values: providing developers secure features and modern tools with a state-of-the-art developer experience, while empowering them with full control over a cloud-native serverless infrastructure.
+It might sound a bit ironic at first - we're integrating Google, after all - but I'm genuinely happy to ship this feature without compromising on the core values: providing developers secure features and modern tools with a state-of-the-art developer experience, while empowering them with full control over a cloud-native serverless infrastructure.

 Let's see how it all comes together.